flutter/plugins/packages/local_auth/README.md

 ```

 to your Info.plist file.
 Failure to do so results in a dialog that tells the user your
-app has not been updated to use TouchID.
+app has not been updated to use Face ID.

 ## Android Integration